Last updated on 20 January 2022.

 If you are aged 12 to 15

-Children will be offered one dose of the Pfizer/BioNTech vaccine, delivered through a school-based vaccination programme, the same as for HPV and Diphtheria, Tetanus and Polio.
+Children will be offered the Pfizer/BioNTech vaccine.
+Most vaccinations will be delivered through a school-based vaccination programme, the same as for HPV and Diphtheria, Tetanus and Polio.

 If you receive home schooling, are in secure services, or specialist mental health settings, then provision will be put in place to ensure you are still offered one dose of the vaccine.